oscarcastellas/carbon_model_template/README.md

 ## 📊 Output

-The tool generates a comprehensive Excel file with 5 sheets:
+The tool generates a comprehensive Excel file with 8 sheets:

+### Presentation Sheets (Auto-populated by GUI)
-1. **Inputs & Assumptions** - All model inputs (highlighted for easy modification)
+1. **Inputs & Assumptions** - All model inputs with professional charts
-2. **Valuation Schedule** - 20-year detailed cash flow table with formulas
+2. **Valuation Schedule** - 20-year detailed cash flow table with formulas and visualizations
-3. **Summary & Results** - Key financial metrics, risk assessment, breakeven analysis
+3. **Summary & Results** - Key financial metrics, risk assessment, and presentation charts
-4. **Sensitivity Analysis** - 2D IRR sensitivity table
+4. **Analysis** - Separator sheet for advanced analysis modules

+### Analysis Sheets (User-driven workflow)
+5. **Deal Valuation** - Back-solver to find optimal purchase price for target IRR
-5. **Monte Carlo Results** - Full simulation results with histogram charts
+6. **Monte Carlo Results** - Stochastic simulation with GBM support and histogram charts
+7. **Sensitivity Analysis** - 2D sensitivity tables for risk assessment
+8. **Breakeven Analysis** - Breakeven calculations for price, volume, and streaming percentage

+**Workflow:**
+1. GUI auto-populates sheets 1-3 with data and presentation charts
+2. User fills input cells in analysis sheets (5-8)
+3. User runs Python scripts from Terminal to execute analysis
+4. Python scripts write results and charts directly to Excel

 **All calculations are Excel formulas** - no hardcoded values.
 Change inputs and see results update automatically!